hanabi/hanabi.github.io/Reference.md

 ### Playing 1's and The Fresh 1's Rule

 * Sometimes, a player will get clued about a bunch of 1's.
 As explained in [the intermediate guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Intermediate.md), freshly drawn 1's should always be played before any 1's that were present in the starting hand.
-* However, as an important exception, *Chop Focus* overrides the *Fresh 1's Rule*.
+* However, as an important exception, *Chop-Focus* overrides the *Fresh 1's Rule*.
 * For example, in a 3-player game:
   * No cards are played on the stacks.
   * Alice discards a red 4.
   * Alice gets clued about four 1's on slots 1, 2, 3, and 5.
   * Alice knows that the correct order to play all of the 1's in is 5, 1, 3, 2:
     * Alice knows that normally, you are supposed to play freshly-drawn 1's because playing the 1's that were present in your starting hand.
-However, *Chop Focus* overrides this rule, so she knows that when the time comes, the slot 5 card (her chop) should play first.
+However, *Chop-Focus* overrides this rule, so she knows that when the time comes, the slot 5 card (her chop) should play first.
     * After that, she uses the *Fresh 1's Rule*, and play the 1 in slot 1 next.
      * After that, she will play the rest of the 1's from oldest to newest, so she will play slot 3 and then slot 2.